GoogleCloudPlatform/cloud-builders-community/helm/README.md

     # to a GKE cluster in another project (requires IAM Service Accounts are properly setup)
     GCLOUD_PROJECT=<destination cluster's GCP project>

-Setting the environment variables above will cause this step's entrypoint to first run a command to fetch cluster credentials as follows.
+Setting the environment variables above will cause this step's `entrypoint` to first run a command to fetch cluster credentials as follows.

     gcloud container clusters get-credentials --zone "$CLOUDSDK_COMPUTE_ZONE" "$CLOUDSDK_CONTAINER_CLUSTER"`

-Then, `kubectl` and consequently `Helm` will have the configuration needed to talk to your GKE cluster.
+Then, `kubectl` and consequently `helm` will have the configuration needed to talk to your GKE cluster.

+## Using Helm

+This builder supports two install options of helm:
+* The default one when the `tiller` gets installed into your GKE cluster (oh my god all those `tiller` security issues)
+* `Tillerless Helm`, I wrote a [blog post](https://rimusz.net/tillerless-helm/) of using Helm local [tiller plugin](https://github.com/rimusz/helm-tiller) which solves all those `tiller` security issues, as `tiller` runs outside the GKE cluster.

+Check the [examples](examples) folder for examples of using both Helm install options in `Cloud Build` pipelines.

 ## Building this builder